smlx/piv-agent/docs/content/en/docs/gpg-walkthrough.md

 And we can add the piv-agent signing key as a subkey of the RSA master key too.

-{{% alert title="Note" %}}
+> [!NOTE]
-This doesn't currently work without a patch in GnuPG due to [this GnuPG bug](https://dev.gnupg.org/T5555).
+> This doesn't currently work without a patch in GnuPG due to [this GnuPG bug](https://dev.gnupg.org/T5555).
+>

-Until this is fixed upstream, [here is a Docker image](https://github.com/smlx/gnupg-piv-agent) containing a patched version of `gpg` which will add ECDSA keys as signing subkeys.
+> Until this is fixed upstream, [here is a Docker image](https://github.com/smlx/gnupg-piv-agent) containing a patched version of `gpg` which will add ECDSA keys as signing subkeys.
+>

-The example session below is with a patched version of `gpg`.
+> The example session below is with a patched version of `gpg`.
-{{% /alert %}}

 ```
 $ gpg --expert --edit-key 0xEC26B2E4240DD2A9